Gaoyuan-Li/multimodulon/docs/visualization.rst

 * **Grey dots**: Components with minimal change between conditions
 * **Light blue dots**: Components with significant change (absolute difference > scaled threshold)
 * **Labels**: Component names shown for significant changes
+  - Text positioned with initial offset (5% of axis range) from dots using golden angle distribution
+  - White background boxes with light gray borders for readability
+  - Simple gray lines connect labels to their points when distance > 8% of axis range
+  - Special handling for points near the diagonal line to avoid overlap
 * **Dotted lines**: Three reference lines at y=x (diagonal), x=0 (vertical), and y=0 (horizontal)

 Note: The threshold is automatically scaled based on the range of activities to handle negative ICA values appropriately.